corytu/Personal-R-Notes/README.md

 ## Functions for programming in R
 * All arguments after an ellipsis must have default values.
+* The arguments can be passed by order or by specified names.
+When specifying names, they can be either names themselves or characters.
+For instances, `mean(x = 1:3)` is equivalent to `mean("x" = 1:3)`.
 * Generating messages for function users:
     * `message` is used for generating a diagnostic message
     * `warning` and `stop` are for generating warnings and fetal errors respectively.